ianmackenzie/elm-geometry/README.md

 OpenSolid is functionally similar to other vector/geometry libraries, but works differently in a few subtle but meaningful ways.
 In general, OpenSolid has a more geometric than mathematical focus.
-Distinct types are used for points, vectors and directions which many (most?) other libraries treat as a single generic vector type, and explicitly working with individual X/Y/Z point coordinates and vector components is discouraged (although still easy to do when necessary).
+Distinct types are used for points, vectors and directions which many other libraries treat as a single generic vector type, and explicitly working with individual X/Y/Z point coordinates and vector components is discouraged (although still easy to do when necessary).

 In many cases the fact that points and vectors happen to be represented using Cartesian coordinates can be treated as an implementation detail.
 For example,